hexkode/env-config-map/README.md

 - `default` : _mixed_
   - Sets the default value.
 - `type` : _string_ _(default: string)_
-  - Specify the type.
+  - Specify the type for the key.
 Cast operation will call the type casting function defined in `options.types`.
-Supports the following types:
     - `string`
     - `number`
     - `boolean`